 At Blue Haven Pools we offer unbiased advice because we provide both fibreglass installation and concrete pool builds.
-In fact, we have been installing fibreglass pools since the 70’s and concrete pools since 1990 so it’s safe to say we know lots about both.
+In fact, we have been installing fibreglass swimming pools since the 70’s and concrete pools since 1990 so it’s safe to say we know lots about both.

 Over the last decade we have removed thousands of old fibreglass pool shells and replaced with a new concrete pool structure.
 Our renovation division has grown by 30% focusing only on this kind of replacement.
 We’ve seen faded shells, blistered shells, cracks and an overall tiredness to a fibreglass pool shell that looks tacky over time.
 With a concrete pool you can easily renovate the interior in a decade or two and give it a whole new vibe without a costly removal and replacement of the actual structure.

 A concrete pool shell is quite adaptable to new fashions and is renovated as often and as easily as you would re colour or remodel a kitchen or bathroom.

 Concrete pool renovation projects include re-shaping from a large curved structure to a straight lined wall, relaying the coping and relining the interior.
 The main structure remains the same.
 Adding a spa.
 Re-doing an interior to a new vibrant colour.
 Adding a waterline tile band and changing from a pebble coping to a travertine straight edge.